VVIP-Kitchen/boo/README.md

 ## ⚙️ Tech Stack

 - Discord.py
-- LLM powered by Cloudflare Workers AI
+- LLM powered by OpenRouter
 - Running on a Hetzner VPS

 ---